Highlights include microscopic journeys through the human body, the return of Animated Highlights and the Scottish Play re-imagined

 The festival will also be hosting a series of workshops and training opportunities at Dance Base, with writer Anna Maria Murphy and Sarah Wright, Director of Curious School of Puppetry, exploring how narrative, words and puppetry can come together to tell a story.
 The Belgian dancer and performance artist Sabine Molenaar will be returning to lead a two-day intensive dance workshop on improvisatory and compositional tools, and Frank Soehnle and Alice Therese Gottschalk from Figurentheater Tuebeingen will be utilising interdisciplinary methods to demonstrate the symbiotic relationship between creativity, form, material and technique.

 With such a dynamic and varied programme ahead, Manipulate's 12th year looks to be its strongest yet, continuing on its vital role as a champion for visual theatre both in Scotland and beyond.

-Puppet Animation Scotland collates a collection of world class animation and puppetry and related performing arts of all styles and techniques and through its master classes also provides learning opportunities.
-The 2019 event will be based in the Traverse Theatre in Edinburgh, with additional performances in venues…
+Puppet Animation Scotland collates a collection of worldclass animation, puppetry and related performing arts of all styles and techniques.
+The 2019 event will have its base at the Traverse Theatre in Edinburgh, with additional performances in venues across the country.